Polaris Transportation Group logo Polaris Transportation Group logo

 Cross Border LTL | CUSTOMS SOLUTIONS

-SHIPPING TO CANADA
+SHIPPING TO THE USA AND CANADA

 6. Do I pay duties on my shipment?